hartwigmedical/hmftools/isofox/README.md

 Each release of Isofox will be accompanied by a set of pre-computed cache files (see HMF Resource link above).

-Likewise if GC bias adjustments are to be applied (config: apply_gc_bias_adjust), a pre-computed file of GC ratios per transcript is available for download.
+Likewise, if GC bias adjustments are to be applied (config: apply_gc_bias_adjust), a pre-computed file of GC ratios per transcript is available for download.

 The output file is approximately 120MB.